Your journey to a stronger heart starts with knowing your risks, conversations with your doctor and preventative screenings.

 A cardiologist will read the echocardiogram results.
 One hour should be allowed for this test.

-Holter monitoring is a 24 to 48-hour test continuously recording the heart rhythm over a period of time.
-The patient may continue daily activities during the time the holter is being worn.
+Holter monitoring is a 24 to 48-hour test that continuously records the heart rhythm over a period of time.
+The patient may continue daily activities while wearing the Holter monitor.
 This test may detect abnormal heart rhythms or arrhythmias.
-The EKG is recorded on a small recorder.
-Five electrodes will be placed on the patient’s chest.
-These electrodes are attached to wires that are connected to the recorder.
+The EKG is recorded on a small recorder with five electrodes placed on the patient’s chest, which are attached to wires connected to the recorder.

 A diary is kept of activities during the time the recorder is worn.
 It is important to record all symptoms and activities.
 At the end of the 24 to 48 hours the recorder will be removed, the tape scanned and a reading will be obtained from a physician.
 Loose-fitting blouses or shirts with the buttons in the front should be worn the day of the monitor application.
-Do not take a bath or shower, swim or do anything that may get the electrodes, wires or recorder wet.
-Avoid electric blankets, magnets, metal detectors, and high-voltage areas that may cause interference on the tracings.
+Avoid bathing, showering, swimming or any activities that may get the electrodes, wires, or recorder wet.
+Also, avoid electric blankets, magnets, metal detectors and high-voltage areas that may cause interference on the tracings.
 Thirty minutes should be allowed for the preparation for this test.
-A physician will read the test results.

-Vascular Screenings, often referred to as Stroke Prevention Screenings, test vascular function to help detect early warning signs of vascular issues like stroke, peripheral artery disease, and abdominal aortic aneurysm.
-It can also help those who are at risk of heart attack.
-A vascular screening is a painless and easy way to help identify problems with vascular function before they become serious.
+Vascular Ultrasound Screenings, often referred to as Stroke Prevention Screenings, test vascular function to help detect early warning signs of vascular issues like stroke, peripheral artery disease, and abdominal aortic aneurysm.
+They can also help those who are at risk of heart attack.
+A vascular ultrasound screening is a painless and easy way to help identify problems with vascular function before they become serious.

-We offer a Vascular Package that includes the following screenings:
+We offer Vascular Ultrasound Screenings, which include the following tests:

-Vascular screenings do not require a doctor referral but are by appointment only.
-To schedule an appointment call 419-678-5112.
+Vascular ultrasound screenings do not require a doctor referral but are by appointment only.
+To schedule, call 419-678-5112.

 Heart disease is the leading cause of death in the United States.
 Heart disease treatment depends on the cause and type of heart damage.
 Our Cardiopulmonary Rehabilitation Program is designed to enhance the quality of life for patients with heart disease.